Installing the Enforcer

 PXEnforcer Setup

-Initialize the PXEnforcer structure with the name of the Fastly Config Store.
-You can use the default name: perimeterx_fastly_enforcer::DEFAULT_CONFIGSTORE_NAME.
+Initialize the PXEnforcer structure with the name of the Fastly Config Store and the Fastly Secret Store.
+You can use the default names: perimeterx_fastly_enforcer::DEFAULT_CONFIGSTORE_NAME ("PXConfig") and perimeterx_fastly_enforcer::DEFAULT_SECRETSTORE_NAME ("PXSecrets").

 This function takes a request and returns an optional response for block or first-party requests: